karol-dubas/MultithreadingCSharp/README.md

 # Race conditions

 Occurs when multiple things performing work on the same shared resource.
 It can be solved with thread synchronization mechanisms.

+# Deadlocks

+A deadlock occurs if 2 threads depend on each other and one of them is blocked.

 --------------------------------------------------------------------------------------